msyamkumar/cs220-f21-projects/lab-p13/README.md

 ```

 ### What is the minimum age for each lecture?
 The lecture and minimum age should be displayed in ascending order of minimum age.
 If the minimum ages are tied, then the lectures should be ordered in alphabetical order (ascending).
-You can achieve this, by specifying two column information for `group by` clause.
+You can achieve this, by specifying two column information for `order by` clause.
 Complete the following code:

 ```python
 pd.read_sql("""